kiranashraf/ExampleCodesUsingGradleBuildScan/README.md

-# Build Scan® quickstart
+# Example Java Project Using Build Scan in Gradke

 This is an example project that you can use to experience the [Build Scan® service of Develocity][gradle.com].

-It is a small Java project that has the [Develocity Gradle Plugin][manual] already applied.
+It is a small Java project containing Little Sample Codes and has the [Develocity Gradle Plugin][manual] already applied.

 ## Create a Build Scan®